ocbe-uio/rBAPS/README.md

 remotes::install_github("ocbe-uio/rBAPS", "develop")
 ```

+At the current stage, we still recommend using the original BAPS software for production.

 ## Contributing

 rBAPS is Open Software licenced under the [GPL-3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)), so all contributions are welcome.
 You can find a list of tasks we're working on for the first release of rBAPS [here](https://github.com/ocbe-uio/rBAPS/milestone/1). and pitfalls on the [PITFALLS.md](PITFALLS.md) file.